-You must install VCS.

-You must enable the HA/DR license if you want to manually control a service group failover across sites or system zones.

-- You must have a single VCS cluster with at least one node in each of the two sites, where the sites are separated by a physical distance of no more than 80 kilometers. - You must have redundant network connections between nodes.
+- You must install VCS. - You must enable the HA/DR license if you want to manually control a service group failover across sites or system zones. - You must have a single VCS cluster with at least one node in each of the two sites, where the sites are separated by a physical distance of no more than 80 kilometers.
+When the sites are separated more than 80 kilometers, you can run Global Cluster Option (GCO) configuration. - You must have redundant network connections between nodes.
 All paths to storage must also be redundant.